syler11/MS2-Matching-Game/readme.md

 I would like to thank my kids who provided me feedback during the projects to make sure they would have fun while they play.
 They had. :)
 I would like to thank my wife to put up with me when I basically disappeared for a week to finish the project on time after the tight time frame between my course reactivation and MS2 assessment deadline.
-I would like to thank my mentor Mo Shami for the guidance.
+I would like to thank my mentor Mo Shami for the guidance and support.